-Beyond Visual Line-of-Sight (B-VLOS) approvals
+Beyond Visual Line-of-Sight (B-VLOS) approvals and management system

-The supervising remote pilot of a BVLOS operation must have passed either an:
+Note that the supervising remote pilot of a BVLOS operation must have passed either an:

 - aeronautical knowledge examination (within the meaning of CASR Part 61) for the grant of an instrument rating under CASR Part 61 (ie IREX)